 option, and processes are started with the

 won’t be able to change to another user, or gain root privileges by

 If you do require the additional isolation of the network, devices, PIDs etc. provided by other runtimes, SingularityCE can make use of additional namespaces and functionality such as seccomp and cgroups.

 Singularity Image Format (SIF)

 SingularityCE uses SIF as its default container format.
 A SIF container is a single file, which makes it easy to manage and distribute.
 Inside the SIF file, the container filesystem is held in a SquashFS object.
 By default, we mount the container filesystem directly using SquashFS.
-On a network filesytem this means that reads from the container are data-only.
+On a network filesystem this means that reads from the container are data-only.
 Metadata operations happen locally, speeding up workloads with many small files.

 Holding the container image in a single file also enable unique security features.
 The container filesystem is immutable, and can be signed.
 The signature travels in the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.

 We use private PGP keys to create a container signature, and the public

 key in order to verify the container.
 Verification of signed containers

 singularity pull commands against the